morphingmachines/RocketTile/README.md

 ![diplomacy_graph](./doc/figures/SimDUT.jpg)
 ## Simulator

+ We assume [Spike RISCV-V ISA Simulator](https://github.com/riscv-software-src/riscv-isa-sim) is installed and `RISCV` environment variable is set to the Spike install path.
+The test bench setup uses Front-End Server (FESVR), a C++ library that manages communication between a host machine and a RISC-V DUT, which is part of the [Spike](https://github.com/riscv-software-src/riscv-isa-sim) build.

-Simulator executable can be generated using using the `verilate` Makefile target.
+Simulator executable can be generated using the `verilate` Makefile target.

 ```sh
 make verilate
 ```